DeepDendrite/DeepDendriteDocument/README.md

 docker run -it --rm -v .:/app deepdendritedoc
 ```

-## Then you can preview the documentation page locally by checking HTML pages in docs/build/html.
+Then you can preview the documentation page locally by checking HTML pages in docs/build/html.

+If you have modified the files and want to push it to the remote repo, please create a new branch with a name of version.
+Before pushing, change the version to your branch name in docs/source/conf.py.